321k/bankdeets/README.md

-# bankdeets
+# <BankDeets/>
-A form for saving bank details in any country and currency
+A react component for collecting bank details in any country and currency.

+# Example
+bankdeets.co